 Though each lawsuit is unique, there are some common stages throughout the process.

 It’s important to be prepared for the defendants’ harsh tactics in these cases.

 Working with an experienced lawyer is vital to handling the complex legal process.

-Due to the nature of asbestos exposure, with so many companies knowingly putting employees and their families at risk, mesothelioma victims and their loved ones have legal rights.
+Due to the nature of asbestos exposure and with so many asbestos companies knowingly putting employees and their families at risk, mesothelioma victims and their loved ones have legal rights.
 Filing a mesothelioma lawsuit may seem like a daunting process, but can help mesothelioma victims get the compensation they deserve.
 Mesothelioma is entirely preventable, though most employees or even the larger public aren’t properly warned about the dangers of asbestos and the severe side effects of exposure.